ravisharma-dev/OML-R/OML4R-LiveLabs-Script-10.md

 ore.is.connected()
 ````

- Note: ore.is.connected returns TRUE if you’re already connected to an Oracle Database
+ Note: ore.is.connected returns TRUE if you are connected to an Oracle Database.

-6. What tables are in the database schema we connected to?
+6. Check which tables are in the database schema you are connected to.

 ````
 ore.ls()